 The Association articulates and promotes the scientific case for underground science and its significance to society, and it provides a channel for advocacy with representatives in various organizations such as government and funding agencies, as appropriate.

-The Association may be requested to provide input or otherwise inform separate SURF committees such as the Science Advisory Committee (which is responsible for reviewing SURF experiments and the SURF science program) and the SURF Institute (which seeks to enhance opportunities for science at SURF).
+The Association may be requested to provide input or otherwise inform separate SURF committees such as the Science Program Advisory Committee (which is responsible for reviewing the SURF science program and support capacity as well as science facilities) and the SURF Institute (which seeks to enhance opportunities for science at SURF).

 ORGANIZATION